-Morgan recalls a conversation he had previously with Christian Woolfenden, former chief executive of Paddy Power, now part of Stars Group and a PHD client.
+Morgan recalls a conversation he had previously with Christian Woolfenden, former chief executive of Paddy Power.
 Woolfenden discussed how Paddy Power wanted to be culturally relevant, but to achieve this, he specifically didn’t create a plan around it.
 He didn’t know what was coming over the course of the year so he deliberately withheld marketing budget in order to have the agility needed to quickly respond to the organic cultural moments that occur over the course of a year.
 Morgan explains this is a different way of being optimistic and imprecise, because Paddy Power wanted to ride cultural opportunities in an interesting way.

 Tambyrajah agrees, adding that optimism can be quite a sensational state of mind, and the danger we all face, particularly in this current climate, is retiring into the safety of what has been previously proven.
 “It’s really important for marketers to brace the unknown,” he says, “to find new ways of working that is rooted in optimism and also embrace imprecision as a way of working.”

 Tambyrajah concludes that published studies and data show clearly that growth comes from creativity that really pushes the boundaries and starts to chart unchartered territories.
 If cause is the compass pointing a challenger brand north, then creativity is the wind that actually gets them there.